 Impact

 BIND 9 resolvers can be abused to launch an amplified resource consumption attack when a resolver queries a specially crafted zone that contains self‑pointed glue records.
-The resolver will process the response and allocate disproportionately large amounts of memory and CPU, potentially leading to a denial of service.
-The weakness is classified as resource exhaustion (CWE‑408).
+The resolver processes the unusual response, allocating disproportionate amounts of memory and CPU, which can overwhelm the server.
+The weakness involves resource exhaustion (CWE‑408) and an out‑of‑memory condition (CWE‑770).

 Affected Systems